 Voted into the Top 100 Sites Awards for 2014, Hidden Valley is highly rated by readers of Practical Caravan and Practical Motorhome magazine.
-This lovely family-run touring park in Devon has won many other awards, too, such as a Gold David Bellamy Conservation Award, 5 Stars by Visit England, and the AA 5 pennants.
+This lovely family-run touring park in Ilfracombe, Devon has won many other awards, too, such as a Gold David Bellamy Conservation Award, 5 Stars by Visit England, and the AA 5 pennants.

 Beautiful self-catering pine holiday lodges are also available to hire at Hidden Valley Park.
 They sleep four and come with a TV, lounge, shower room, kitchen-diner, microwave and bed linen.
 At a pinch you can squeeze a fifth person in the lodges, but only if they don't mind bringing their own camp bed and sleeping bag!
 There's a small surcharge if an extra person comes along.

 For caravans and motorhomes, Hidden Valley Park has a range of pitch sizes and types.
 The Premier pitches are 9m long and block paved, while Large pitches are 12m long with stone chips.
 Both of these are fully serviced, with 16Amp electric hook-ups, fresh and waste water points and a digital TV connection point.
 They even have a picnic bench and low level light on the pitch.
 Medium pitches are 8m long and small ones are 6.5m long, both of these have electric hook-ups and a digital TV point and are surfaced with stone chippings.

 Tents are welcome at Hidden Valley Touring Park as well, and again there are fully serviced Premier pitches (16x11m) with water, electric hook-up, waste water point, bench and a TV aerial point.
 There are also Large pitches (10x14m), Medium ones (10x12m) and Small (10x10m).
 All the tent camping pitches are on grass.